milangohil24-oss/MEDXAI_FULL/MEDXAI-FULL/README.md

 ### 5. Generate Explanation

-**Grad-CAM** is applied to generate a visual heatmap showing the regions that contributed to the model's prediction.
+**Grad-CAM** generates a visual heatmap showing the regions that contributed to the model's prediction.

 ### 6. Display Results

-The prediction and explainability output are returned to the frontend and displayed to the user.
+The prediction and explanation are returned to the frontend and displayed to the user.

 ---